UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     ![A file opened with a text editor](./img/opened_file.png)

-To be able to search the web for questions on this graphical text editor, its name will be useful to know:
+(Optional) To be able to search the web for questions on this graphical text editor, its name will be useful to know:

-- What is the name of the graphical text editor?
+- (optional) What is the name of the graphical text editor?

 ???- question "Answer"